aaronzhuclover/Miscellaneous-DS-Projects/04_bayesian_simulation/README.md

 -	[Xi] * [supplier]
 -	[Xi] * [product thickness]

-Find optimal interaction terms for each explanation variable using AIC/AICc
+Find optimal interaction terms for each explanation variable using model selection methods with AIC/AICc
 -	Theoretically, we need to search 5^10 = 9,765,625 combinations
 -	Used iterative feature selection methods with 10-fold cross validation to find early stopping point, aiming to reducing running time of searching for the optimal model